NLNZDigitalPreservation/nlnz-tools-sip-generation-newspapers/docs/source/guides/developer-guide.rst

 Contributing
 ============

-This describes how to contribute to the NLNZ Tools SIP Generation Wairarapa Times project.
+This describes how to contribute to the NLNZ Tools SIP Generation Newspapers project.
 General contribution guidelines follow the guidelines outlined in *Contributing* section of the *Developer Guide* of the *National Library of New Zealand Developer Guidelines* for a description of the build commands used for this project.
 These guidelines can be found at https://nlnz-developer-guidelines.readthedocs.io .